Call Us

 Tinnitus and hearing loss are often connected.
 Many people who experience tinnitus also have some degree of hearing loss, even if they haven’t noticed it yet.
 When the brain receives fewer sound signals due to hearing loss, it may “fill in the gaps” by creating phantom sounds, which we perceive as ringing, buzzing, or humming.
 Not everyone with tinnitus has hearing loss, but the two conditions frequently occur together.
 A professional hearing evaluation can determine whether hearing loss is present and provide clear recommendations for the next steps in managing your hearing health.

-A professional hearing assessment can determine whether hearing loss is present, but it cannot identify every possible cause of tinnitus.
-If you experience tinnitus in one ear only (unilateral tinnitus), we recommend consulting a physician or an Ear, Nose, and Throat specialist (ENT) to rule out other potential medical conditions.
+A professional hearing assessment can help determine whether hearing loss is present, although it cannot identify every possible cause of tinnitus.

 Learn more about our tinnitus relief hearing aids.